 Someone tried to fool me into one, but my instinct told me not to take the bait.
 I searched and found a lot of similar ones on Stop Art Scams.
 Read carefully!

 The noted photographer Burtynsky explores the presence of the human touch in the environment and its consequences.
 I saw his original print exhibit in London, gorgeous!
 See his work on Artsy.

 Canon 5DS and 5DS R

 They currently hold the largest megapixel full-frame DSLRs.
 Watch a recorded Webcast featuring Gregory Heisler and Rudy Winston.
 Watch it now, make it full screen to enjoy it better.

-Canon South Africa publication, Click Magazine #59 included a link to my “Fine Art Photography” post in the Weblinks section at the end.
-It is worth a look and you can subscribe to it free of charge.
+Canon South Africa publication, Click Magazine #59, included a link to my “Fine Art Photography” post in the Weblinks section at the end.
+The magazine is well worth a look, and you can subscribe to it free of charge.
 Click Mag Home Page

 The Red List